-Since 2005, teacher assessments have covered English, Maths and Science.
-These assessments monitor how your child has performed in their KS1 tasks and tests: Reading, writing (including spelling and handwriting), maths (including number, shape, space and measurement) and science.
-Your child’s class teacher will set short pieces of work in English and maths to assess their level of ability.
+From 2005 to 2015 teacher assessments covered English, Maths and Science.
+These assessments monitor how your child performed in their KS1 tasks and tests: Reading, writing (including spelling and handwriting), maths (including number, shape, space and measurement) and science.
+Your child’s class teacher used to set short pieces of work in English and maths to assess their level of ability.

 From 2016 onwards more formal tests akin to the key stage 2 tests are set.
 Sample papers in Reading, Maths and SAPG (Spelling, punctuation and Grammar) have been made available to enable parents and teachers to prepare for this large change.